SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 Motion estimation
 -----------------

-Recently drift estimation have been added in the sorting pipeline.
+Recently drift estimation have been added in some the sorting pipeline (kilosort 2.5, ...)
-Neuropixel datsets have shown that this is crucials step.
+Some Neuropixel datasets have shown that this is crucials step.

 Several methods have been proposed for this.
-Only one is implemented in spikeinterface at the moment.
+Only one is implemented in spikeinterface at the moment, the one from Paninski lab.
 See `Decentralized Motion Inference and Registration of Neuropixel Data <https://ieeexplore.ieee.org/document/9414145>`_ This steps is after peak detection and peak localization.
-It divide the duration in time bin and estimate the relative motion in between temporal bins.
+The idea is to divide the recording in time bin and estimate the relative motion in between temporal bins.

 This methods have 2 flavor: